Ziggy Container Value Types

 }

-Ziggy maps have the same notation as JSON objects but allow trailing commas.
+Ziggy dicts have the same notation as JSON objects but allow trailing commas, and in fact all valid JSON files are valid Ziggy files made up of dicts.

-A hypotetical package.ziggy, where the outer key-value map is expressed as a struct, would look like this:
+A hypothetical package.ziggy, where the outer key-value map is expressed as a struct, would look like this:

 .name = "ziggy",